AElfProject/aelf-centre-asset-management/web/JSSDK/README.md

 You can get more [demos and the document](https://github.com/AElfProject/aelf-sdk.js) in the github

-set your `helloWorldContractAddress` in the index.js
+set your `CentreAssetManagementContractAddress` in the index.js

 ```bash
 npm install